-Despite the restrictions, construction is going to continue on a number of projects in Disney’s Magic Kingdom for the rest of 2020 and into 2021.
+Despite the restrictions, construction is continuing on a number of projects in Disney’s Magic Kingdom for the rest of 2021 and into 2022.
 Things of course have been delayed a bit because of the closure, but many improvements to the park need to be made before Walt Disney World’s 50th Anniversary starts.

 Here is a look at some of the more interesting construction projects currently in progress in the Magic Kingdom.

+This is now complete.
 Technically, they didn’t do much construction on the castle, but it was really a refurbishment.
-The new color scheme for Cinderella Castle has turned much more vivid with bright blue roofs, pink spires, and gold trim.
+The new color scheme for Cinderella Castle has turned it much more vivid with bright blue roofs, pink spires, and gold trim.

 The colors definitely stand out compared to the muted gray and light blue tones from before, but it’s not nearly as intrusive or obnoxious as the birthday cake castle was.
-I personally like the new colors on Cinderalla Castle and it will make for some great selfies with guests.
+I personally like the new colors on Cinderalla Castle and it makes for some great selfies with guests.

 Definitely the project we’re most excited about in the Magic Kingdom is the TRON Lightcycle Run coaster coming to Tomorrowland.
 It’s essentially a clone of the coaster in Shanghai Disneyland, but that’s not a bad thing as it’s one of the fastest and most thrilling rides Disney has ever built.